n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Strava/README.md

 # Strava

-[Strava](https://www.strava.com/) is an online service for tracking fitness activities.
+[Strava](https://www.strava.com/) is an internet service for tracking human exercise which incorporates social network features.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Strava/README.md).